-Turn the zoom ring to adjust the size of the projected screen.
+Grip the knob and turn the zoom ring to adjust the size of the projected screen.

 Adjusting the Projector's Tilt

 If the projection screen is tilted (the left and right sides of the projector are at different heights) when the projector is setup on a table, adjust the front foot so that both sides are level with each other.